mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 What is life?
 We always depend on lots of myths, and positions, and philosophy and psychology we have created, after we have knowledge to think enough.
 And then we create lots of things.
 And then finally we depend on this position, because we want to be happy.
 But already we forget what we did in the past, just like the *Lotus Sutra* says.

-So all we have to do is, try to create wonderful myths, and philosophy, psychology, building the big mansions.
+So all we do is, try to create wonderful myths, and philosophy, psychology, building the big mansions.
 And people come together, looking at this, and then completely forget what they did in the past.
 That means we completely forget what is the real picture of life.

 ##### 36:00

 I read another example.
 During the Second World War, a person was in the highest positions of the army in Japan.
 During the war, the army officers lived pretty well; they had food and clothes.
 But most people were very poor, with no food, no clothes.
 And then the situation was completely inverted: he lost his official army position, and also the atmosphere in Japan was completely messed up.
 If you were the army officers, people didn’t like you.
 So it was very difficult for him to find a job and to support his life.
 He tried to find a job, and finally he found one, but that job was self-employment, so-called I’Ching.

 If you go to Japan, standing or sitting in front of every railroad station you can see lots of fortune tellers.
 In the evenings in Tokyo, more than ten fortune tellers sat in front of the stations, asking people to see their hands, to predict their life.
-He was pretty smart and sharp, so he studied this, and he got the happy life he had expected.
+This man was pretty smart and sharp, so he studied this, and he got the happy life he had expected.
 And he lived wonderfully, for many years.
 And finally – he was also paralyzed.
 One of the Zen Teachers visited him in his home, because he knew him, and the man said: “I didn’t know there was such a big trap.”
 Do you understand?

 Let’s look at when you were born.
 When you were born, completely you forgot what you did; that means you forgot what is the real picture of human life.
 It is not necessary to think, or it is not necessary not to think, because that is the real picture of your life.
 Your life is completely becoming one with the rhythm of nature, so it’s not necessary.
 So that’s why *Lotus Sutra* says you forgot.

 [...]
 Century after century, you didn’t think.
 And then you were born, and after your birth still you don’t think, because it’s already there.
 And recently you started to think.
 But already human beings have created lots of myths, et cetera.
 We start to think, “What is the real picture of human existence?”
 And then we explain the real picture of existence.

 That is myth, that is philosophy, psychology.
 If you depend on this kind of stuff, you build up huge mansions.
 But remember, you still forgot what you did, which means what is the real picture of your life.
 And then you completely depend on this explanation of human existence.
 And then you believe, “I got a happy life.”
 But this happy life is what?
 There is still a big trap.
-He has to be paralyzed.
+The man has to be paralyzed.

 It’s not just to be paralyzed.
 Let’s look at modern human life: cancer is exactly the same.
 More or less everyone is threatened by cancer, because there is no guarantee such as “I am immune from cancer.”
 And then when you get cancer, what do you do?
 It’s a real big trap, because we don’t believe this.